 Same sensor, different style body.
 I played with the X-Pro2 a few times and think the XT-2 is for me.
 They feel different: balance, materials, button placement, and grip.
 There is a hybrid EVF/OVF-rangefinder on the Xpro2, which is neat, but I prefer the bigger/faster EVF on the XT-2.
 The XT-2 also has improved AF performance and a dedicated ISO dial.

-If that’s what you want, sure.
-I personally am not interested in that system for the type of on-the-go work you’ll find on this site.
+If that’s how you want to drop 10k, sure.
+I personally am not interested in that system.
 I switched to Fuji X for smaller/lighter cameras.
-The GFX system is as big as full size DSLRs… seems like an in-studio tool.
+The GFX system is huge… seems like an in-studio tool.

 Going Fuji probably won’t turn you into a better photographer.
 In my opinion, the difference between good photographers and truly great ones is what they can do with the camera (a tool) rather than what the tool can do for them.
 Fuji lets me get what I want, doesn’t hinder me, and just happens to be half the weight.